 In this video we'll look at how to apply data validation to an Excel Table.
 We'll also look at how to use the values in a table for data validation.

-This table is a simple list of projects showing a sales pipeline.
+This table contains a list of projects showing a sales pipeline.

 The last column is meant to show the current state of a given opportunity.

-To the right, in column G, is a list of possible states.
+To the right, in column G, is a list of possible stages.